ealvearalco/alco-website/README.md

-# BookPlayer.app
+# Luz Ecuador app

-This is the website repository for BookPlayer.app, to learn more about the audiobook player for iOS visit [the official repository](https://github.com/TortugaPower/BookPlayer).
+This is the website repository for Luz Ecuador app